Mojang/minecraft-creator-tools/README.md

 ## Using Creator Tools

 Visit this web app via <https://mctools.dev>.
+Or, see the published CLI package on [NPM](https://www.npmjs.com/package/@minecraft/creator-tools).

 Enjoy!